30-Minute Lemongrass Chicken Banh Mi

 - Boneless Skinless Chicken Thighs – I like to use chicken thighs because they’re a lot juicier and flavorful than other cuts of chicken.
 Chicken breast also works for this recipe.

 - Lemongrass – Lemongrass adds a slightly sour flavor to the chicken.
 I love using this ingredient to marinate the protein in my banh mi.
-I’ve used it in the past in my lemongrass pork banh mi.
 Good substitutes for lemongrass are lime zest, lemon zest, or Keffir lime leaves.
+Check out my guide on how to use lemongrass for tips on how to cut this ingredient!

-- Fish sauce and soy sauce – Both ingredients add umami and salty flavors to the marinade.
-A good substitute for soy sauce is oyster sauce.
+- Soy sauce – A good substitute for soy sauce is oyster sauce.
 To make this marinade gluten free, use tamari.

 - Vegetable oil – Good substitutes for vegetable oil are olive oil and grapeseed oil.

-- Light brown sugar – Adds some sweetness to the marinade.
-You can use either light or dark brown sugar.
+- Light brown sugar – You can use either light or dark brown sugar.
 Dark brown sugar will make the marinade sweeter.

 Cooking the chicken over high heat ensures you cook the chicken without the juices running out and making the chicken mushy.
 If you can do this in a wok, even better!